Continuity of extensions of Lipschitz maps: Introduction

 Consider the space $\mathcal{L}(X,\mathbb{R}^m)$, equipped with the supremum norm, of all Lipschitz maps $u\colon X\to\mathbb{R}^m$ that have a finite Lipschitz constant $L(u)$, i.e. such that

 In \cite{Kopecka1, Kopecka2, Kopecka3} it is proved that there exists a continuous map

 such that for any $u\in\mathcal{L}(X,\mathbb{R}^m)$ we have

-and such that the image of $F(u)$ is contained in the closure of the convex hull of the image of $u$.
+In each of the mentioned papers the problem is considered in a slightly different setting.
+In \cite{Kopecka3} it is shown that $F$ may be chosen in such a way that for each $u\in \mathcal{L}(X,\mathbb{R}^m)$ the image of $F(u)$ is contained in the closure of the convex hull of the image of $u$.
 Let us mention here a paper \cite{Fefferman4} that addresses a similar problem in the context of $C^m$ extensions.

 In this paper we study the rate of continuity of such extensions.
-In \S~\ref{S:sharp} we study the following problem.
+In \S\ref{S:sharp} we study the following problem.
 Suppose we are given two sets $A\subset B\subset\mathbb{R}^n$ and $1$-Lipschitz maps $u\colon A\to\mathbb{R}^m$ and $v\colon B\to\mathbb{R}^m$, with $m>1$.
 We are interested in

 We show that for any $u,v$ this quantity is bounded from above by

 where

 and